enridaga/data-journeys/README.md

 group by ?arc
 order by desc(?count)
 ```
-4) The Frequent Activity Table (FAT) annotated with activity types was produced with a Google Spreadsheet, accessible at this link: https://docs.google.com/spreadsheets/d/1zx_XK9VhEtgxFFXpFy9RYzX5MDxZxZZDnqxOqvkXoDQ/edit?usp=sharing
+4) The Frequent Activity Table (FAT) annotated with activity types was produced with a Google Spreadsheet, accessible at this URL: https://docs.google.com/spreadsheets/d/1zx_XK9VhEtgxFFXpFy9RYzX5MDxZxZZDnqxOqvkXoDQ/edit?usp=sharing

 5) Rules are generated with notebook [Process ARCS rules.ipynb](<Process ARCS rules.ipynb>).
 SPARQL Construct queries are reported in file `activity_rules.json`.
 6) The training dataset is then produced by querying the triple store for instances of the arcs reported in Table 2, using the following SPARQL query: